ingo/ingo.github.io/_recipes/chicken_under_a_brick.md

 category: Entrees
 description: An Italian specialty, especially good when prepared on the grill.
 This requires some heavy object to weigh the chicken down.
 A cast-iron frying pan, or several bricks placed on top of an old jelly-roll pan, works well.
+This Italian chicken dish involves weighing the chicken down as it cooks, ideally on the grill.
+  The heavy object, whether a cast-iron pan, bricks, or other weight, presses the chicken so it cooks up incredibly moist and infused with flavor.
+The savory juices can't escape from the pressed chicken.
+It's a must-try dish for grilling enthusiasts seeking the ultimate juicy and flavorful chicken.
 image: chicken_under_a_brick.jpg
 size: 4 servings
 time: Several hours for marinating + approx. 30 minutes grilling